 Limted SU loan are offered for budget adjustments on a case-by-case basis and reviewed/approved by the FAO.

-Loan acceptance, promissory notes, and required dislosures are processed by University Accounting Service.
+Loan acceptance, promissory notes, and required disclosures are processed by University Accounting Service.

-Federal loans are available to eligible U.S. Citizens and Permanent Residents and may be offered based on student eligibility and applicable aggregate loan limits.
-Federal loan programs include:
+Direct Loan are available to eligible U.S. Citizens and Permanent Residents and may be offered based on student eligibility and applicable anndual and lifetime aggregate loan limits.
+Federal Direct Loan programs include:

 - Federal Direct Unsubsidized Loan

 - Federal Direct Grad PLUS Loan